UNIVERSITY OF WISCONSIN River Falls

 Materials may be in a variety of types and formats (including electronic), including some of all of the following:

 As a depository for primary source documents, the University Archives generally does not collect secondary or published materials.
 While many faculty members have extensive reprint or book collections, unless items are of unusual significance (e.g. annotated by a major scholar in the field) the Archives does not retain them.
-We urge faculty members to work with Lisa Pillow of the Chalmer Davee Library, or with their professional associations to find appropriate homes for their reprint or book collections.
+We urge faculty members to work with the Chalmer Davee Library, or with their professional associations to find appropriate homes for their reprint or book collections.

 The University Archives and Area Research Center does, however, collect books written by UWRF faculty members.
 Please contact us to see we still need a copy of any of your publications.